 In case you can't tell, I loathe George Brent.
 Why?
-Maybe it's the condescending trill in his voice, the way he talks to everyone like they're a three year-old girl who just skinned their knee, or his stupid face that kind of leans out with his nose as if the world is a flower expecting to be sniffed, or his wholesale lack of cynicism, buying into terrible romantic lines like a first class punter?
-Maybe it's because he's one of those guys that thinks just because you kissed him he has the right to stalk you and sabotage all your shady business.
+Maybe it's the condescending trill in his voice, the way he talks to every woman like they're a three year-old girl who just skinned their knee, or his stupid face that kind of leans out with his nose-first as if the world is a flower waiting to be sniffed; or his wholesale lack of cynicism, buying into terrible romantic lines like a first class punter, Maybe it's because he's one of those guys that thinks just because you kissed him he has the right to stalk you and sabotage all your shady business.
 He plays the sort of earnest wooer for whom restraining orders were invented.
-And every time a girl relents, responds to that treatment after much resistance, my feminist heart sinks, for it's another signal to creeps everywhere to just keep trying!
+And every time a girl relents, responds to that treatment, gives into his relentless self-satisfied pestering, my feminist heart sinks, for it's another signal to creeps everywhere to just keep trying!
 Keep barging in on the girl you like while she's at work, keep calling and hanging around and messing up all her plans, and eventually.... she'll surrender.
 Wake up the neighborhood playing "In Your Eyes" outside her window.
 That girls tell guys they find that scene romantic is like guys telling girls they think it's romantic to be tricked into marriage by a girl who lies about being on the pill just to get pregnant.

-On the plus side, at least before all that happens we get to see her in operation, and Loy is up to the challenge of a nefarious role.
+On the plus side, at least before all that Brent shit happens we get to see Fraulein Doktor in operation, and Loy is up to the challenge of this complex, nefarious role.
 She's way better--in my mind--than Garbo in Mata Hari, and several levels of intellect above everyone else in the picture (even giving X-27 a run for her money), that is, until old Georgie Boy crashes in.
 Oh well, maybe next war.
-When the world is much darker.
-And Joseph Breen has been gassed in the cradle by a certain pre-code film-loving terminator.
+When the world is much darker, or some alternate future past, in which Joseph Breen was blocked from birth by a time-traveling IUD.